gwasser/gwasser.github.io/_posts/2023-01-23-rust-ecosystem-security.md

 [SEI Podcast: Understanding Vulnerability Analysis in the Rust Programming Language](https://insights.sei.cmu.edu/library/understanding-vulnerability-analysis-in-the-rust-programming-language/)

 I co-authored the above article and podcast with David Svoboda.
+Joe Sible provided some review and feedback.

 [Presentation: Will Rust Solve Software Security?](https://insights.sei.cmu.edu/library/will-rust-solve-software-security-2/)
 Summary: In this presentation, the authors evaluate the Rust programming language from a cybersecurity perspective.